 'All kinds of wonderful ... a book I so wished existed when I was a film-obsessed teen.
 All up this is my favourite kind of YA and this book is perfection' JACLYN CRUPI

 'A warm hug of a book that's packed to the brim with tenderness, truth, and timeless charm.
 The Monster of Her Age is as much an homage to film as it is to family and heart-fluttering crushes.
 A must-read for fans of Nina LaCour.'

 A gorgeous book ... it's timeless and beautiful and deserves to be read by people of all ages. - Melina Marchetta, on THE YEAR THE MAPS CHANGED

 A brilliant gem that will make you see the world - and your place in it - in a new way. - Emily Gale, on THE YEAR THE MAPS CHANGED

 Danielle Binks is a writer, reviewer, agent and book blogger who lives on the Mornington Peninsula.
 In 2017, she edited and contributed to Begin, End, Begin, an anthology of new Australian young adult writing inspired by the #LoveOzYA movement, which won the ABIA Book of the Year for Older Children (Ages 13+) and was shortlisted in the 2018 Gold Inky Awards.
-The Year the Maps Changed was Danielle's debut middle-grade novel.
+The Year the Maps Changed, Danielle's debut middle-grade novel, was a CBCA Notable Book for Younger Readers 2021, longlisted for the ABIA Book of the Year Award for Younger Children 2021, shortlisted for the Readings Children's Book Prize 2021 and longlisted for the Indie Book Awards 2021.
 The Monster of Her Age is Danielle's debut YA novel.